Michael Moynihan

 Biography

-In 1999, Mr. Moynihan founded the first Internet video sharing community and website, AlwaysonTV, pioneering such innovations as personal video channels.
+In 1999, Moynihan founded the first Internet video sharing community and website, AlwaysonTV, pioneering such innovations as personal video channels.
 From 1996 to 1999, he served in the Clinton Administration where he held the Internet portfolio and advised Secretaries Rubin and Summers as Senior Advisor for Electronic Commerce.
-While in the Clinton Administration, he led successful efforts to pass the Internet Tax Freedom Act, helped negotiate e-commerce agreements on payments, taxation and other issues with the EU and Japan and oversaw the e-commerce efforts of Treasury’s 140,000 employees.
+While in the Clinton Administration, he led successful efforts to pass the Internet Tax Freedom Act, helped negotiate e-commerce agreements on payments, taxation and other issues with the EU and Japan and oversaw the e-commerce efforts of Treasury's 140,000 employees.
 Prior to assuming the Internet portfolio, he advised Secretaries Rubin and Summers on a variety of other issues including managing debt crises, reforming the global financial architecture, balancing the budget and modernizing the IRS.

 He is the author of the critically acclaimed book, The Coming American Renaissance (Simon & Schuster) and other books.
-His writing has appeared in Harper’s, The New York Times, The Washington Post and other publications.
-Mr. Moynihan is a frequent speaker and television commentator on economic, social and political topics.
+His writing has appeared in Harper�s, The New York Times, The Washington Post and other publications.

 Selected Works